Spring Turkey Hunting 101 | Bring on the Flop

 Make sure to prepare your turkey hunting gear before you even begin to set up decoys.
 Get very comfortable with your Hoyt bow grouping over the winter months and make any fine-tuning adjustments sooner than later.
 Turkeys have very unforgiving eyesight for bow hunters, so you’ll need to capitalize on an opportunity quickly.
 Make sure you do enough scouting to know there are birds present before you just set up in a field.
 It helps to use locator calls to roost gobblers the night before a hunt.
 But don’t rule out using your Bushnell trail cameras to establish patterns and find high-percentage spots.

 Make sure to not forget your turkey decoy stake to hold decoys in place, especially in windy weather.
-Also practice your calling well in advance of your hunt, so you actually sound like a turkey and not a wounded rabbit.
-Knight & Hale Game Calls makes numerous turkey calls and instructional videos on how to call and hunt turkeys.
+Also, practice your calling (Bone Collector Turkey Calls) well in advance of your hunt, so you actually sound like a turkey and not a wounded rabbit.
 Unless you’ll be moving from house to field in the span of a couple hundred yards, you need to take some precautions to protect your best turkey hunting decoys.
 Especially if you invested in a quality set, you don’t want to let them get beat up in the back of your truck.
 Keep them in a quality camouflaged canvas bag to avoid getting scratched and dented.